1. Have Goals

 Additionally, 2020 has shown us that things can change in a heartbeat.
 A second income stream will help to soften the blow of losing your primary income and will slow the rate that you go through your saving.

-If you’re not sure what idea to follow, read our post Here’s What Makes a Great Online Side Hustle, get some ides from 9 Simple Side Jobs for Extra Cash, or have a look at all our articles related to side hustles and second jobs.
+If you’re not sure what idea to follow, read our post 7 Fundamentals for a Successful Side Hustle, get some ides from 9 Simple Side Jobs That Anyone Can Do, or have a look at all our articles related to side hustles and second jobs.

 6. Invest, invest, invest